Text Features: Reading that Makes Sense

-Students will understand the purpose behind text features and how they can be of help to them in making sense of non-fictional text.
+Students will be able to understand the purpose of text features and how they support readers' comprehension of a text.

 - Explain to students that text features are the elements of books, newspapers, and magazines that enhance a reader's experience by pointing out important information and making the text simpler to understand.

 - Explain the following nonfiction text features with the class: table of contents, index, glossary, titles, headings/subheadings, text (bold, color, italics), bullets, asterisks, pictures, illustrations, captions, side bars, diagrams, maps, tables, and time lines.

 - Display an example of each type of text feature and a definition of each.
 This can be on a digital presention or in an example book.